Hristo Spasov

 Hristo Spasov (Bulgarian: Христо Спасов; born 13 June 1988) is a Bulgarian footballer who currently plays as a forward for Bansko.

 Career

-During the 2009–10 season, Spasov finished as South-West V AFG's top scorer with 28 goals for Chepinets Velingrad.
-In the following season he became for second time league top goalscorer with 32 goals for Lokomotiv Septemvri.
+During the 2009–10 season, Spasov finished as the South-West V AFG's top scorer with 28 goals for Chepinets Velingrad.
+In the following season, he became the league's top goalscorer for the second time, scoring 32 goals for Lokomotiv Septemvri.

 On 30 January 2012, Spasov joined Lokomotiv Plovdiv.
 He made his A PFG debut in a 2–1 away win over Kaliakra Kavarna on 18 March.

-On 19 July 2017, Spasov joined Spartak Pleven but was released at the end of the season.
+On 19 July 2017, Spasov joined Spartak Pleven, but was released at the end of the season.